Dealing with the Dead

-The people who state government for us here in Illinois are faced with many awkward problems, and none faced by Gov. Jim Edgar was more awkward than the decision of to close the open grave exhibit at the state-owned Dickson Mounds Museum outside Havana.
-In retrospect he made the correct decision, but much was lost and at the time I was very exercised about it.
-This piece revisits some of the issues I addressed in my piece for the Reader, which you can find here.
+The people who run state government for us here in Illinois are faced with many awkward problems, and none faced by Gov. Jim Edgar was more awkward than the decision to close the open grave exhibit at the state-owned Dickson Mounds Museum outside Havana.
+In retrospect, he made the correct decision, but much was lost and at the time I was very exercised about it.
+This piece revisits some of the issues I addressed in my 1992 piece for the Reader, which you can find here.

 On November 25 of last year—three days before Thanksgiving, the holiday that celebrates the short-lived amity between this continent's native peoples and its new European emigrés—Gov. Jim Edgar ordered the Dickson Mounds burial display closed.
 He did this 15 months after his predecessor, James Thompson, had ordered it left open.
-Edgar's reversal of Thompson's reversal of the museum's reversal was the result of a compromise under whose terms Indian protestors would not be allowed to actually rebury the bones in situ but would be allowed to cover them.
+Edgar's reversal of Thompson's reversal of the museum's reversal was the result of a compromise under whose terms Indian protesters would not be allowed to actually rebury the bones in situ but would be allowed to cover them.
 The museum was promised a badly needed fix-up as part of an attempt to reorient it from a bone show to a general-purpose archaeological museum, thus preserving its viability in terms of both science and show biz.

-Sometime this spring, then, the bones will be reinterred in place, with attendant ceremony, in a limestone vault that will be covered with dirt.
+Sometime this spring, then, the bones will be re-interred in place, with attendant ceremony, in a limestone vault that will be covered with dirt.
 The vault will preserve the scientific sanctity of the remains, although their cultural sanctity will be compromised by being put into what amounts to a white man's tomb.

 Edgar's decision exorcised some political ghosts, but not all the issues unearthed at Dickson Mounds were laid to rest.
 Edgar's staff promised that the Dickson Mounds dead would be reburied according to "Mississippian" custom.
-Little is known about the religious beliefs of the Spoon River peoples, although a great deal has been inferred from archeological and anthropological evidence.
+Little is known for certain about the religious beliefs of the Spoon River peoples, although a great deal has been inferred from archeological and anthropological evidence.
 That evidence links their beliefs to that body of belief known to today's anthropologists as the Southern Cult or Southeastern Ceremonial Complex practiced by the Indians of the southeastern U.S. Evidence of the latter among the dead at Dickson are the headless skeletons of four young males who lie side by side, arms slightly akimbo, with jars at their shoulders—presumably "in-group" members sacrificed when a high-ranking community member died.

 Certain aspects of burial ceremony have proven remarkably persistent among native Americans of the mid-continent.
 The dusting of bodies with red ocher is a practice known among historical Plains Indians, and at the Koster site in Calhoun County one infant was found so treated in a grave that dates back 10,000 years.
 But little else seems to have remained constant across the centuries.
-In Illinois, prehistoric remains were interred in oval pits, some covered with stone or logs; others were left to decompose.
+In Illinois, some prehistoric remains were interred in oval pits, some covered with stone or logs; others were left to decompose.
 During some periods bodies were bent as they were laid in the ground; later, bodies were left stretched out.
 In some eras, corpses were aligned with the summer or winter solstices, or at 90 degrees to these axes; in others their arrangement was indifferent to the compass.

-Indeed, some respected students of the subject, like Jon Muller and Jeanette Stephens, ID, argue that the term "Mississippian" means a lot more to anthropologists that it would to anyone buried at Dickson Mounds.
+Indeed, some respected students of the subject, like Jon Muller and Jeanette Stephens, argue that the term "Mississippian" means a lot more to anthropologists that it would to anyone buried at Dickson Mounds.
 They insist that what has been called Mississippian was a cultural adaptation to a specific floodplain environment, and that social systems in upland societies like that of the Spoon River peoples faced different circumstances and thus diverged from the Mississippian culture at Cahokia to the extent of those differences.

-So which grave ceremony might be appropriate for the reinterment of the Dickson Mounds bones?
+So which grave ceremony might be appropriate for the re-interment of the Dickson Mounds bones?
 The reburial by Delaware and Lakota medicine men of the remains of 20 individuals looted from federal land at the Fitzgibbon site in Gallatin County in 1984 led to complaints from Indians with roots in the area that the medicine men had used the wrong ceremony.
 (In Ohio, similar quarrels have broken out among Indian groups who dispute each other's legitimacy and thus their claim to the ownership of remains being repatriated by that state.)